vidisha7086/Interview_Questions/Readme_PythonTheoretical.md

 <h3> Question 4:Do you know what list and dict comprehensions are?
 Can you give an example? </h3>
 <p> Ways to construct a list or dict through an expression and an iterable  </p>

+<h3> Question 5: How to read a 8GB file ? </h3>
+Operate on chunks, and not one byte at a time.
+Be wary about the RAM of the host machine.
+What is the nature of the data such that it is so large?
+How are you operating on it?
+What are you returning?
+Are you accessing it sequentially or randomly?
+There's a lot more to ask than to answer here